Released a Next.js-powered blog template featuring built-in post functionality!

 Media Library Description

-Explanation of category setting screen
+Screenshot of the category settings screen

 // ・・・・・・・